-Drinking tea is a Taiwanese pastime that verges on the edge of obsession.
+Drinking tea is a Taiwanese pastime that verges on obsession.
 For breakfast, lunch, and dinner there’s a variety of tea to perfectly complement any food and suit any palate.
 But when it comes to an afternoon drink or something to sip on while wandering through the local night market, nothing beats a pearl milk tea, Taiwan’s (unofficial) official drink.

 Served with an oversized straw, this drink can be any variety of tea, at any temperature.
 The only prerequisite is that vendors must pack the bottom half of the cup with the jelly-like pearls, or what many call bubbles.

 Although there are several tea vendors that claim to have been the first to create this now world-famous drink, the most credible is Liu Han-Chieh of Chun Shui Tang Teahouse in Taichung.
 In the early 80s, he noted that Japanese people enjoyed drinking cold coffee and so he tried out the idea with tea.
 His cold teas were so popular that his business expanded and he opened several new branches throughout the city.